 As the number of middle-aged and elderly people increases in the United States, so does the expected demand for skilled pharmacy technicians.
 Pharmacy Technician diploma students have the opportunity to learn the basics of drug interactions, medical abbreviations, and dealing with patients.
-Training also includes a background in anatomy and physiology, and courses in first aid, career development, and computers, as well as pharmacy law and ethics.Call or request information to learn how to you can earn a Pharmacy Technician diploma in as few as 8 months!
+Training also includes a background in anatomy and physiology, and courses in first aid, career development, and computers, as well as pharmacy law and ethics.Call or request information to learn how to you can earn a Pharmacy Technician diploma!

-The program takes as few as eight months to complete, and after earning a pharmacy technician diploma, you may qualify to work as an entry-level technician in the field of pharmacy.(2)(3)(4)
+After earning your pharmacy technician diploma, you may qualify to work as an entry-level technician in the field of pharmacy.(2,3)

 But maybe the most important part of a pharmacy technician’s job is helping patients.
 As a Remington College instructor puts it in our video, pharmacy technicians have “a direct link to making someone well.”